 - Queensland Child and Youth Mental Health Services

 - Private psychiatrist

 The mental health team providing care for the young person will arrange a referral to Jacaranda Place.
-The Jacaranda Place team will then contact the family to arrange for any further information that might be required.
+The Jacaranda Place team will then liaise with the young person’s care team and contact the family to discuss any further information that might be required.